NathanEscandor/codon/README.md

-# codon
+# central-dogma
-npm package for writing and manipulating genetic strings from nucleotide to codon
+npm package for writing and manipulating genetic strings from nucleotide to codon to amino acid